Skip to content

 endpoint

-The base URL of the Jira Cloud instance, without a trailing slash and without any /rest/api/... path.
+The base URL of the Jira instance, without a trailing slash and without any /rest/api/... path.
 The adapter appends API paths internally.

 Accepts $VAR indirection via resolveEnvRef - the entire value must be a variable reference for expansion to apply.